Auto RFP Response: The Complete Guide to Automated Proposal Generation in 2026

 Alright, let's get into the weeds for a minute.
 Understanding the architecture helps explain why this is such a game-changer for any revenue execution platform.

-Layer 1: Natural Language Understanding That Actually Understands
+Layer 1: Natural Language Understanding at Business Depth

 Modern auto RFP response systems use transformer models (same tech behind ChatGPT, but trained for business context).
 When someone asks about "business continuity," the system knows they want to hear about: